Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 7. Revise organizational policies to encourage inclusivity

-Review your current HR processes to ensure they promote fairness, transparency, and inclusivity and implement accountability check-ins to track progress toward inclusivity goals.
+Review your current HR processes to ensure they promote fairness, transparency, and inclusivity, and implement accountability check-ins to track progress toward inclusivity goals.
 This could include regular diversity audits or structured discussions with leadership to review hiring and promotion trends.
-Setting measurable goals—such as increasing representation in leadership or improving mentorship opportunities for underrepresented groups—can help drive real progress.

 8. Elicit feedback from team members

 Your team knows where bias may show up better than anyone else.
-Encourage open feedback by creating spaces where people feel comfortable sharing their observations, such as anonymous team member surveys, focus groups, or one-on-one meetings.
-Regularly gathering input allows you to pinpoint specific challenges and trends that may not be immediately visible.
+Encourage open feedback by creating spaces where people feel comfortable sharing their observations, such as anonymous team member surveys, focus groups, or one-on-one meetings

 Overcome affinity bias to build a strong company culture